-The Never Again Fellowship is an extraordinary agricultural community focused on reconciliation between Hutu, Tutsi, and Twa (Pygmies) — the three ethnic groups who had committed or been the victims of unfathomable atrocities during the 1994 Genocide.
+Never Again Fellowship is a group of nine cooperatives focused on reconciliation and forgiveness among the formerly warring Hutu and Tutsi ethnic groups, and on integration of the Twa (Pygmy) people, a historically marginalized minority within Rwandan so.
 In 2008, 12 people made the courageous move to overcome the trauma they still bore and decided to stay alive by pooling their efforts to create a sustainable collective economy.
 Goats for Life and World Dance for Humanity have donated many goats and cows, giving families the means to survive.
-There are now over 500 households (2,666 people) at Never Again, divided into 7 Cooperatives.
+There are now 4,656 people at Never Again, divided into 9 Cooperatives.
 Each is working hard to create a sustainable livelihood through agriculture and livestock and has planned for a business venture to sustain the community.

 Women singers in the Kayonza District